Buffalo Trace’s New Whiskey Pushes the Boundaries of Bourbon, for the Better

 The first release was 10-year-old Buffalo Trace juice aged in Mongolian oak and the second was 12-year-old whiskey aged in French oak.

 Related Video: 3 Affordable, Must-Buy Bourbons

 The whiskey itself is Buffalo Trace’s Mashbill #1, a low-rye grain mixture used in the making of Eagle Rare, E.H.
 Taylor, George T. Stagg and standard Buffalo Trace.

-The second installment of the Old Charter Oak series is a limited offering, just like the first release.
+The third installment of the Old Charter Oak series is a limited offering, just like previous releases.
 But if you’re worried about never seeing a bottle, don’t be — the distillery says its already laid down barrels for continuous releases through 2030.
-The new Old Charter Oak is bottled at 92 proof, retails for $70 and arrives in stores late June.
+The new Old Charter Oak is bottled at 92 proof, retails for $70 and is arriving in stores now.